waweiwoowu/hanabi-iamjeff/2-player/Score_Hunting.md

 ## Conventions Changed

-* Most of the conventions follow the [2-Player Conventions](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/2-Player.md) but have a little bit changed.
+* Most of the conventions follow the [2-Player Conventions](https://github.com/Zamiell/hanabi-conventions/blob/master/misc/2-Player.md) with some changed.

 ### Conventions which are turned on
 * 5's Chop Move